 - 6. The Principal will speak to the person who is carrying out the alleged bullying.
 They will also speak with as many peers as possible to gather a full understanding of the situation; this will include the alleged victim.
 All parents will be notified at this time their child has been spoken to about a bullying issue. - 7.
 All conversations will be recorded within the Principal's Bullying log which is reported upon in the Termly Principal's Report presented to the Local Governing Body. - 8.
-Considering the balance of evidence gather, the principal will make The Principal will contact all parents concerned and arrange a separate meeting to discuss the matter.
-The parents will asked the parents of the victim whether they are that the matter has been dealt with appropriately or whether they would like further action.
-If parents are confident with the actions taken, a letter will be sent to all parents of those involved explaining this in full.
+Considering the balance of evidence gathered, the principal will make contact with all parents concerned and arrange a separate meeting to discuss the matter.
+The parents of the victim will be asked whether they feel that the matter has been dealt with appropriately or whether they would like further action.
+If parents are confident with the actions taken, a letter will be sent to all parents of those involved explaining this in full. - 9.
+The Principal will offer both the victim and the perpetrator of bullying any additional support that may be necessary.

-- 9. The Principal will offer both the victim and the perpetrator of bullying any additional support that may be necessary. - 10.
-The situation will be monitored to ensure the bullying has stopped with ongoing follow-up by the principal for both victim and bully.
-Information regarding the issue will be passed to class teachers as the children move one through the school to no further issue occur. - 11.
+- 10. The situation will be monitored to ensure the bullying has stopped with ongoing follow-up by the principal for both victim and bully.
+Information regarding the issue will be passed to class teachers as the children move on through the school so no further issue occurs. - 11.
 In the event that parents are not satisfied with the actions taken, they will be directed to the Trust complaints policy.